As Above, So Below (film): Filming

+Post-production

+Elliot Greenberg started editing the film while shooting was still happening.
+As Above, So Below was edited at the same time as Dowdle's next film, No Escape (2015).
+Greenberg traveled to Thailand to work on No Escape while his assistant finished As Above, So Below.

-Marketing and distribution
+Marketing

 The first trailer of the film was revealed on April 24, 2014.
 YouTuber PewDiePie and his wife Marzia Bisognin promoted the film by embarking on a quest into the catacombs, where they would be scared in a variety of ways.

-As Above, So Below was released on DVD and Blu-ray on December 2, 2014.
+Release

+The film was originally scheduled to be released on August 15, 2014.
+The release date was pushed back and the film was released theatrically in the United States by Universal Pictures on August 29, 2014.